gauravshevkar/verto-challenge-Movie-Library/README.md

 API Key Protection: The .env file is excluded from Git tracking via the .gitignore file.

 Deployment Security: In the deployed version (e.g., on Vercel), the API Key is securely injected using Environment Variables within the platform's settings, ensuring the key is never exposed in the public codebase.

+### Note
+Originally, the project was intended to use the TMDB API as per the task requirements.
+However, due to login and authentication issues on the TMDB website during development, the OMDb API was used instead.
+OMDb provides similar functionality and allowed smooth integration for fetching and displaying movie data.